 The Controlled Substances Act, signed in 1970, establishes psilocybin mushrooms, a psychoactive drug, as a Schedule I substance.
-This means the federal government believes the substance has high potential for abuse and no accepted medical use for treatment in the United States.
+This classification means the federal government believes the substance has both a high potential for abuse and no accepted medical use for treatment in the United States.

 Within the past two years, we have seen states and cities decriminalize psychedelics like psilocybin, ketamine, ayahuasca, and DMT for medical or personal use and have begun to explore their pharmaceutical properties.

 Our California based law firm provides the following services in this rapidly expanding area of the law:

 When a substance is decriminalized, the production, sale, and possession of it is technically still prohibited, but is not prosecuted to the same extent as when the substance is illegal.

 That could mean significantly reduced penalties in the form of fines or confiscation.

 In California, statewide psychedelic use is considered illegal, however, certain cities, notably Oakland, Santa Cruz, and Arcata have passed their decriminalization efforts listing the ingredients in psilocybin to be considered the lowest law enforcement priorities.
 It is important to note that even if decriminalized, the commercial sale and manufacturing remain prohibited.

 In late July 2022, San Francisco lawmakers also filed a resolution to locally decriminalize psychedelics such as psilocybin and ayahuasca, while being sure to include a measure to push for broader reform statewide.

 Legalization, which would make psychedelics legal for personal use and eventual sale, may follow a similar route as the cannabis industry.
 That is, we may see these substances legalized but only with the care and supervision of a medical professional.